thegraphnetwork/EpiGraphHub/Documentation/datasets/colombia_schema.md

 ## Colombian COVID-19 data
 This dataset is located in the `colombia` schema.

 In the  `colombia` schema, we currently have 3 tables related to this country.
 So far, the available data are related to the COVID-19 and stratified by departamento<sup>1</sup>.
 They were provided by the **Instituto Nacional de Salud<sup>2</sup>**.
 In the table below, we have a brief description of the content of each table.
-For each of them, we have another table named `{dataset_name}_meta` that contains an explanation of the columns in the table.
+For each of them, we have another table named `{table_name}_meta` that contains an explanation of the columns in the table.

 For example, in the `colombia` schema, we have a table called `positive_cases_covid_d` that represents the daily records timelines for positive cases in each `departamento`<sup>1</sup> of Colombia.
 The meaning of the columns of this table are explained in the `positive_cases_covid_meta` table.